Ajfriel86/PilateParadise/README.md

 - ### Languages:

-    + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): The markup language used to create the website.
+    + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): The markup language used to create the website
-    + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): The styling language used to style the website.
+    + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): The styling language used to style the website

 - ### Other tools:

-    + [GitHub](https://github.com/): This was used to host the source code of the website.
+    + [GitHub](https://github.com/): This was used to host the source code of the website
+    + [GitHub Pages](https://github.com/Ajfriel86/PilatesParadise/settings/pages): This was used to publish the files that were pushed to the repository
-    + [VSCode](https://code.visualstudio.com/): This was the IDE used to develop the website.
+    + [VSCode](https://code.visualstudio.com/): This was the IDE used to develop the website
-    + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): This was used to debug the website.
+    + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): This was used to debug the website
-    + [Font Awesome](https://fontawesome.com/): This was used to create the icons used in the website.
+    + [Font Awesome](https://fontawesome.com/): This was used to create the icons used in the website
-    + [Google Fonts](https://fonts.google.com/): This was used to import the font 'Maven Pro' that is used throughout the site.
+    + [Google Fonts](https://fonts.google.com/): This was used to import the font 'Maven Pro' that is used throughout the site
-    + [Abobe Color-Wheel](https://color.adobe.com/create/color-wheel): This was used to create color swatches.
+    + [Abobe Color-Wheel](https://color.adobe.com/create/color-wheel): This was used to create color swatches
-    + [W3C Validator](https://validator.w3.org/): This was used to validate HTML5 code for the website.
+    + [W3C Validator](https://validator.w3.org/): This was used to validate HTML5 code for the website
-    + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): This is used to validate CSS code for the website.
+    + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): This is used to validate CSS code for the website

 ---